Lekarna/DoctrineFilters/readme.md

 [![Latest stable](https://img.shields.io/packagist/v/zenify/doctrine-filters.svg?style=flat-square)](https://packagist.org/packages/zenify/doctrine-filters)

-To learn more about filters, [check Ross Tuck's presentation](https://speakerdeck.com/rosstuck/extending-doctrine-2-for-your-domain-model?slide=15).
+Don't know Doctrine Filters?
+Check [these few slides](https://speakerdeck.com/rosstuck/extending-doctrine-2-for-your-domain-model?slide=15) to get the knowledge.

-This package simplifies their use and enables DI approach.
+They are present in Doctrine by default. **This package simplifies their use in modular application.**

 ## Installation